1 October Weekly Peer Support Group: Mondays, 6-7:30 PM

 - Accept that we cannot solve every problem

 - Expect a better future in a realistic way

-For specific questions about this group (such as parking directions, location information, cancellation inquiries, and more), email: email@example.com.
+For specific questions about this group (such as platform used, location information, cancellation inquiries, and more), email: email@example.com.

 For general questions about this group (whether it’s right for you, what a peer support group is), email firstname.lastname@example.org.